 How to determine who is at fault in a collision: a guide

 Sometimes it's clear and sometimes it's not.
-Like most things in life, there are gray areas when it comes to determining who's to blame in a car accident.
+Like most things in life, gray areas exist when it comes to determining who's to blame in a car accident.

 It sounds easy enough — who was the perpetrator of the accident?
 If you're rear-ended because someone failed to stop in time, the fault of the other driver is much more clear-cut than a situation in which blame could go either way.
 After a collision in which both — or multiple — drivers are pointing fingers at one another, things can get complicated.